szagoruyko/cutorch-rtc/README.md

 t = torch.randn(8):cuda()
 t:apply'x = x < 0 ?
 0 : x'
 ```
 That would be a simple ReLU implementation.
-It is possible any CUDA device function.
+It is possible to use any CUDA device function inside a kernel.
 An example is in ```apply.lua```.